apache/spark/docs/howto/operator/gcp/sql.rst

 but rather the service account of the particular Cloud SQL instance.

-To grant the service account with the appropriate WRITE permissions for the GCS bucket you can use the :class:`~airflow.contrib.operators.gcs_acl_operator.GoogleCloudStorageBucketCreateAclEntryOperator`, as shown in the example:
+To grant the service account with the appropriate WRITE permissions for the GCS bucket you can use the :class:`~airflow.contrib.operators.gcs.GoogleCloudStorageBucketCreateAclEntryOperator`, as shown in the example:

 .. exampleinclude:: ../../../../airflow/gcp/example_dags/example_cloud_sql.py